 Communicating with Decision Makers

-There is an obvious need to be extremely careful when seeking to suggest that your boss's views may be mistaken, or his/her performance less than optimal.
+You should also, of course, be extremely careful when seeking to suggest that your boss's views may be mistaken, or his/her performance less than optimal.
 Luckily, the English language provides numerous ways of softening a critical message:- 'I am afraid that ...'; I am not sure that ...'; 'I wonder'; I gather'; 'I imagine'; 'presumably'; possibly/probably'; and so on.
 The risk, of course, is that important advice and messages do not get understood by the recipient.
 There is a detailed discussion of the difficult of 'speaking truth to power' elsewhere on this website.

 Crises, Dangers, Risks